Open 24/7 | Call Today

 How Do You Prove Medical Malpractice In Illinois?

 • Doctor-Patient Relationship — You must prove that you and the doctor had a professional doctor-patient relationship at the time of the injury.
 This element can be proven with medical records.
-If a doctor answers a medical question at your child’s little league game, a professional relationship probably did not exist.
+If a doctor answers a medical question at your child’s Little League game, a professional relationship probably did not exist.

 • Breach of Duty — A doctor-patient relationship creates a duty of care for your doctor to provide competent medical care.
 You must prove that the doctor breached the duty of care to prove medical malpractice.
 Along with causation, this is one of the two most difficult elements to prove.
 An experienced Chicago medical malpractice attorney understands the necessary steps to prove malpractice, including retaining medical experts to provide testimony that the doctor’s actions were not within the reasonable standard of care for the situation.